Founder and Director

-Dale Andree is founder and director of National Water Dance.
-Having first conceived and directed Florida Waterways Dance Project in 2011, she created the national event in 2014 deepening her commitment to arts and the environment.
-Dale teaches in the dance and theater departments of New World School of the Arts in Miami.
+Dale Andree first conceived and directed the Florida Waterways Dance Project in 2011, she created the national event in 2014, deepening her commitment to arts and the environment.
+She was an Artist in Residence with AIRIE (Artist in Residence in Everglades) in 2018, creating a site-specific dance event in the sawgrass prairie in Everglades National Park.
+Her interest in site-specific work has taken her across the world; to the streets of Paraty, Brazil, the Adrienne Arsht Performing Arts Center in Miami, and the tidal flats of Maine.
+In Maine she created her first dance for camera film, “Between Earth and Sea”, which has been shown in film festivals in Miami, Oklahoma, and Portland, Maine.
+Her second film “Home” was also created in Maine with Miana Jun and premiered at Screendance Miami in 2018.
+Dale taught for many years in the dance and theater departments of New World School of the Arts in Miami.
 She has directed her own company, Mary Street Dance Theatre, as well as creating the children’s’ improvisational dance company, The Good for Something Dancers.
 She is a Knight Arts recipient, has twice been the recipient of the Florida Individual Artists Fellowship and has received multiple state, regional and federal grants for her choreography as well as grants from the National Endowment for the Arts and the Fund for Artists at International Festivals.
-Her interest in site-specific work has taken her from the streets of Paraty, Brazil to the Adrienne Arsht Performing Arts Center in Miami to the tidal flats of Maine where she created her first dance for camera film, “Between Earth and Sea”, which has been shown in film festivals in Miami, Oklahoma and Portland, Maine.
 She is a graduate of the Boston Conservatory of Music and received her certification in Laban Movement Analysis from LIMS in NYC.

 Juan M. Vargas is a Systems Engineer from Colombia who worked in R&D at the Universidad de los Andes for 13 years.
 He has been working on Internet related projects since 1992, including government and institutional websites.
 Juan has also participated in media-rich projects, where the integration of video, audio, video conferencing and programming was a necessity.
 This diverse knowledge and skill set has made possible the growth of the National Water Dance website into a social-based platform.
 Juan was also in charge of orchestrating the different institutions that participated in previous NWD events, by using Google Hangouts as a tool to livestream the events on YouTube.